 30 July 2009|

-On March 24, Duval County voters will go to the polls to vote in the First Election for the Jacksonville elections.
-Early voting for the First Election will be held:
+On May 19, Duval County voters will go to the polls to vote in the General Election for the Jacksonville elections.
+Early voting for the General Election will be held:

 Beaches Branch Library

 Neptune Beach, FL 32266

 Prior to the General Election, Beaches Watch hosted a candidate forum so beaches voters can learn more about the Mayor and Sheriff candidates.